 Prior to joining Edinburgh Napier, Avril was Managing Director and owner of Scottish Cultural Press and Scottish Children’s Press.
 She founded the first dedicated Children’s Publisher in Scotland.
 Having worked in a variety of publishing roles before that, in publishing companies in London and Edinburgh, she has over 20 years’ professional experience in the industry.
-During this time she has developed very close links with the publishing industry, and the Postgraduate Publishing Placement module, which she introduced, utilises these contacts to enhance our students’ opportunities.
+During this time she has developed very close links with the publishing industry.
+The Placement module, which she introduced, utilises these contacts to enhance our students’ opportunities.

 Derek Allan is Programme Leader for MSc Magazine Publishing.
 Derek was also lead lecturer on the module in which Buzz magazine is published.